bondandpollard/statistics/README.md

 # statistics repository

 # Purpose
-An application to calculate statistics for sets of data entered by the user.
+A C++ application to calculate statistics for sets of data entered by the user.

 # Description of functions